 ls -la to also display the hidden file.

-cat .bash_history, .bash_history is the file storing the commands used by the user.
 The content of the file is almost empty, only the command "sudo systemctl halt" is present.
 The command "halt" is used to turn off the system, so nothing suspicious is found on that file.